 During the fourth quarter of 1996, TresCom established a \$5,000 line of credit with a commercial bank (the "Credit Facility") secured by certain accounts receivable.
-The Credit Facility, as amended on March 27, 1997, contained standard debt covenants relating to financial position and performance, as well as restrictions on
+The Credit Facility, as amended on March 27, 1997, contained standard debt covenants relating to financial position and performance, as well as restrictions on the declaration and payment of dividends.
+Through July 31, 1997, TresCom was either in compliance or received waivers with respect to all covenants under the Credit Facility.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS--(CONTINUED)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS--(CONTINUED) (IN THOUSANDS, EXCEPT SHARE AND PER SHARE DATA)